 Here’s a sample buyer persona template from Hubspot that could easily be used to create an audience persona:

-Those audience personas will help guide you through the rest of your marketing, allowing you to create the right messages using the right platforms to attract attendees to your website, and ultimately, your registration link.
+Those audience personas will help guide you through the rest of your conference marketing strategy, allowing you to create the right messages using the right platforms to attract attendees to your website and, ultimately, your registration link.